Web Analytics

 Open Addressing

-Compared to Separate Chaining, Open Addressing hash tables store only entry per slot.
-So there are no real buckets, no linked lists, and no red-black trees.
-It’s only one extensive array that has everything it needs to operate.
+Compared to Separate Chaining, Open Addressing hash tables store only one entry per slot.
+There are no real buckets, no linked lists, and no red-black trees.
+Instead, the implementation relies on a single, extensive array that contains everything the map needs to operate.

-If the array of pairs is sparse enough (operating on a low load factor < 0.77), and the hashing function has decent diffusion, hash collisions should be rare.
-But even so, they can happen.
-In this case, we probe the array to find another empty slot for the entry to be inserted.
+If the array of pairs is sparse enough (typically operating at a load factor $< 0.77$) and the hashing function provides decent diffusion, hash collisions should be rare.
+However, they are still inevitable.
+When a collision occurs, we “probe” the array to find another available slot for the entry.

-The most straightforward probing algorithm is called linear probing.
-In case of collision, we iterate over each bucket (starting with the first slot computed), until we find an empty index to make the insertion.
-If we reach the end of the array, we start again from index 0.
+The most straightforward probing algorithm is linear probing.
+In the event of a collision, we iterate through each subsequent slot (starting from the initially computed index) until we find an empty spot for insertion.
+If we reach the end of the array, we simply wrap around to index 0.

 LProbMap<K, V>